Jade Plant / Money Plant

 Ideal Soil for Crassula Ovata (Jade Plant / Money Plant)

 Due to fact that it’s a succulent you should use a well-draining soil which is porous as well.
-Normal soil tends to retain too much moisture.
+Normal soil tends to retain too much moisture, it hates boggy wet soil.

-You can buy succulent soil from most garden centres or just make your own by mixing normal potting soil, sand and perlite together.
+You can buy succulent soil or cactus soil from most garden centres or just make your own by mixing normal potting soil, sand and perlite together.

 - 1 ½ bucket of soil